 If you are into ghost towns, don’t miss checking out Tomboy, an abandoned mining town that once was home to 900 residents.

 The road is classed as moderate, but only attempt it if you have experience driving 4WD roads in the mountains because it is no joke.
-If you don’t have a 4WD or don’t want to drive it yourself, you can take a tour with Telluride Outside up to Tomboy and back, or over to Ouray then back on the even more perilous Black Bear Pass or Ophir Pass.
+If you don’t have a 4WD or don’t want to drive it yourself, you can take a tour with a few different companies up to Tomboy and back, or over to Ouray then back on the even more perilous Black Bear Pass or Ophir Pass.

 Eat at Telluride’s Best Restaurants